nickkipshidze/programming-exercises/README.md

-# programming-exercises
+# Programming exercises

-My solutions for Brian Hogan's exercises for programmers
+My solutions for Brian Hogan's exercises for programmers.